 Request for Information Template

 Creating your first RFI can be overwhelming.
 What should you ask for?
-What information does the vendor need to know?
-To help answer those questions, use this simple template to get the most out of the RFI process.
+What information does the seller need to know?
+To help answer those questions, use this simple guide to get the most out of the RFI process.

 Outline your goals and objectives, along with some general information about your company.
 This section should be short and provide an overview of your project to someone with no background information.

 Including additional information about your organization can help the seller tailor their response to your needs.
 You may want to mention which department is leading the project, who your customers are, and what your company values are, among other things.

 What problem are you looking to solve?
 What information do you need?
 Here's where you can detail what you're looking for.
 Include any additional information a seller might need to know to develop a thorough RFI response.
 That may include:

 Any necessary skills and credentials the respondent may need to be successful